the-lay/ulauncher-spotify-api/README.md

 Feature roadmap
 --------------------------
-- Expose different settings in ulauncher preferences (aliases, auth webserver port, request timeout etc.)
 - Podcasts functionality (`sp podcast`)
 - Start a radio based on currently playing track (`sp radio`)
-- Add an option to make image cache persistent, but with a manual flush cache button

 There might be more TODO in [github issues](https://github.com/the-lay/ulauncher-spotify-api/issues/).